Why I won’t run for a second term as Seattle mayor

 For the last three years, we have laid the foundation for our most urgent and pressing task: building a broad, just and equitable recovery that advances our fight for the climate.

 Before COVID-19 hit, we made historic investments to build more than $1.7 billion in affordable homes.
 We created Seattle Promise to provide free college to thousands of Seattle Public School graduates.
-We nearly doubled the Seattle Preschool Program, implemented free transit for students, and crafted new protections for our Rideshare drivers and domestic workers.
+We nearly doubled the Seattle Preschool Program, implemented free transit for students, and crafted new protections for our rideshare drivers and domestic workers.
 We taxed ourselves to invest in transit, education and libraries.

 Seattle has always been the city that invents the future.
 Coming out of COVID-19, we will be that city again.
 In the next year, we will reopen and distribute a vaccine, continue our work to build alternatives to policing, and address challenges like the West Seattle Bridge and homelessness.
 We will rebuild a strong downtown with vibrant small businesses, protect maritime and industrial jobs, and draw millions of visitors from around the world.
 Our new buildings will shed dependency on fossil fuels.